jamiesunderland/p2pqr/README.md

 ## Overview

-This project is a mobile application designed for peer-to-peer (P2P) file sharing by strobing QR codes, it should work between android and ios (only ios has been tested).
+This project is a mobile application designed for peer-to-peer (P2P) file sharing by strobing QR codes, it should work between android and ios (only ios 2 ios has been tested).
-See the youtube demo here
+See the youtube demo here https://www.youtube.com/watch?v=T6kSbpfJAYY

 ### Prerequisites
 Expo